 Publicado el: March 25, 2016

-It is advisable to equip your boat with multiple chart sources since all nautical charts are liable to errors.
+No chart is error-free.
 If you find any discrepancy, report it to the chart manufacturer and download the updated chart version when available.